minio/docs/source/includes/common/common-k8s-connect-operator-console.rst

    :open:

    The :ref:`Operator Console service <minio-operator-console>` does not automatically bind or expose itself for external access on the Kubernetes cluster.
-   You must instead configure a network control plane component, such as a load balancer or ingress, to grant that external access.
+   Instead, configure a network control plane component, such as a load balancer or ingress, to grant external access.

    .. cond:: k8s and not openshift